AGENTGOOBER/CybersecurityWeek8/README.md

 ## Green

 Vulnerability #1: User Enumeration - Signing in with a good username but bad password gives a bold error message.
 Logging in with a bad username and a bad password removes the bold.
+The mistake the developer made is changing the class name for the span which contains the error message.
+The class name is failed when it's a bad username, and the class name is failure when it's a good username but a bad password.

 Vulnerability #2: __________________